3L Roadmap

 • If you are submitting a paper for a Moot Workshop, do so by the deadline.

-• For questions about the Bar exam and admission requirements (including the MPRE which is a separate bar admission requirement), please review Registration Services' Bar Certification page and the National Conference of Bar Examiners' Comprehensive Guide to Bar Admission Requirements, a 50-state survey of bar admission rules and requirements.
+• For questions about the Bar exam and admission requirements (including the MPRE, which is a separate bar admission requirement), please review Registration Services' Bar Certification page and the National Conference of Bar Examiners' Comprehensive Guide to Bar Admission Requirements, a 50-state survey of bar admission rules and requirements.

 Careers and Professional Development

 • If you plan on taking the New York Law Exam (NYLE) in September, complete the New York Law Course online and register for the NYLE by the August deadline.
+If you have accommodations, your deadline may be earlier, so check the New York State Board of Law Examiners website.

 • If you are considering entering the law teaching market this year or in the future, reach out to the Careers in Law Teaching Program for assistance in preparing your Faculty Appointments Register (FAR) application.